SmileiPIC/TP-M2-GI/doc/source/exercises.rst

 with the laser pulse parameters and the ``LaserEnvelopeGaussian`` block.
 Afterwards, launch the simulation with ``sbatch submission_script.sh``.

-This block defines a laser pulse in the simulation with a transverse field based on the definition of a Gaussian Beam [Siegman]_, with a carrier wavelength :math:`\lambda_0=0.8 \mu m`.
+This block defines a laser pulse in the simulation with a transverse field based on the definition of a Gaussian Beam [Siegman]_, with a carrier wavelength :math:`\lambda_0 = 0.8 \mu m`.
-Furthermore, the considered pulse is modulated with Gaussian temporal profile, whose FWHM length is much larger than the laser carrier wavelength :math:`\lambda_0`, defined in the variable ``lambda0`` (see :ref:`Fig. 3 <laser_figure>`).
+The considered pulse also has Gaussian temporal profile, whose FWHM length is much larger than the laser carrier wavelength :math:`\lambda_0`, defined in the variable ``lambda0`` (see :ref:`Fig. 3 <laser_figure>`).
 The laser transverse electric field is linearly polarized in the ``y`` direction.

 .. _laser_figure: